Costa Rican cuisine

 Costa Rican cuisine is known for being mostly mild, with high reliance on fruits and vegetables.
 Rice and black beans are a staple of most traditional Costa Rican meals, often served three times a day.
 Costa Rican fare is nutritionally well rounded, and nearly always cooked from scratch from fresh ingredients.
 Owing to the location of the country, tropical fruits and vegetables are readily available and included in the local cuisine.

-Owing to the contrast of Costa Rica's large tourist economy the many rural communities throughout the country, the foods available, especially in the more urban areas, have come to include nearly every type of cuisine in addition to traditional Costa Rican dishes.
+Owing to the contrast of Costa Rica's large tourist economy with the many rural communities throughout the country, the foods available, especially in the more urban areas, have come to include nearly every type of cuisine in addition to traditional Costa Rican dishes.
 Cities such as San José, the capital, and beach destinations frequented by tourists offer a range of ethnic foods, from Peruvian to Japanese.
-Chinese and Italian food is especially popular with Ticos, (the local name for anybody Costa Rican, Tica is also sometimes used for females), and can be found around the country, though with varying levels of quality.
+Chinese and Italian food are popular with Costa Ricans (known locally as Ticos; Tica is the feminine form), and can be found around the country, though with varying levels of quality.
 Food is an important aspect of Costa Rican culture, and family gatherings and celebrations are often centered around meals.

-The indigenous people of Costa Rica, including the Chorotega, consumed maize as a large part of their diet during the pre-Columbian era.
+The Indigenous peoples of Costa Rica, including the Chorotega, consumed maize as a large part of their diet during the pre-Columbian era.
 Although modern Costa Rican cuisine is very much influenced by the Spanish conquest of the country, corn still maintains a role in many dishes.
 Tamales, originally introduced to all of Central America by the Aztecs, are served at nearly all celebratory events in Costa Rica and especially at Christmas.
 They are made out of dough of cornmeal, lard, and spices, stuffed with various mixtures of meat, rice, and vegetables and wrapped and steamed in a plantain or banana leaf.
 The Chorotega native people prefer to stuff their tamales with deer or turkey meat, pumpkin seeds, tomatoes, and sweet peppers.